ndbroadbent/cutting_board_generator/README.md

 # Cutting Board Generator

-A simple Ruby script that generates end-grain cutting board patterns.
+A small Ruby script that generates end-grain cutting board patterns.

+Use this as a "starter" repo.
+Tweak the wood images and the algorithm to make your own designs.

 # Usage